 From physician Az Tahir, High Point Wellness in Syracuse

 • “One exciting thing is stem cell studies.
 It’s amazing the conditions that were not treatable before.
 Research is going on in diabetes, spinal cord injuries, dementia and ALS.
-Tendon and joint injuries won’t need as many surgeries because of stem cells.
+Tendon and joint injuries won’t need as many surgeries because of Knee Pain Stem Cell Treatment.

 • “Gene therapy is still experimental but it’s amazing.
 Retinitis pigmentosa — there’s no treatment for that.
 Usually, people go blind in two to three years’ time.
 Now the patient is able to see.
 It’s very expensive.
 It’s amazing and has quite a future.